Lawyers cautiously welcome announcement of covid public inquiry

 “At the inquest into the death of Mary, the coroner called for an inquiry to be held as soon as possible.
 Like us, she could see the personal devastating impact that deaths from COVID-19 have had on families.
 Those families need answers to their questions, and they deserve to have them sooner rather than later.
 Now that the government has made this commitment to an inquiry next spring, we hope they will do everything they can to ensure it stays on track.
 People who have lost loved ones need to know that the government cares enough about their grief to establish and be honest what went wrong.”

 Merry Varney, human rights Partner who represented Kate Masters, added:

 “One of the concerns that must be examined by the inquiry is how do not resuscitate (DNR) forms were used during the pandemic and in particular at the start.
 There have been long standing concerns about how do not resuscitate decisions are made and these were undoubtedly exacerbated by the pandemic.
 Given the numerous stories of do not resuscitate decisions and ‘ceilings of treatment’ being imposed in ways that appear to show widespread violations of human rights, for example through lack of information and concerns of blanket decision making, this must be fully and openly investigated.”

 Head of the firm's personal injury department.
-Consistently ranked as one of the UK's leading serious injury lawyers, specialising in spinal and brain injury claims
+Consistently ranked as one of the UK's leading serious injury lawyers, specialising in brain, spinal and amputation injury claims

 Suzanne White is head of the medical negligence team and has specialised in this area of law since qualifying in 1999